DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### De-novo Assembly

-1. Assemble contigs using metaFlye:
+1. Assemble contigs using metaFlye (WARNING: this step is very taxing on computer resources, it might take a while to run the command):

 ``` python
 for i in $(seq -w 01 24)